ashukla9/2024SummerProject/README.md

 I tried different prompt engineering strategies and models and eventually got the accuracy up to 88%.

 Then, I added more complex queries from a synthetic dataset.
 The accuracy dropped to 60%.
-I found that most of the classification errors could be resolved in Playground after some back-and-forth with the model, but I couldn’t figure out a way to standardize this in my prompt.
+I found that most of the classification errors could be resolved in ChatGPT's Playground after some back-and-forth with the model, but I couldn’t figure out a way to standardize this in my prompt.
 The highest accuracy I could get after prompt engineering was 70%.